 While there’s oh, so much more to Becky’s life, we’re here to look at what she decided to do after her death, and how it affected those left behind.
 Not just those who knew her personally; but people like Alex Clements and the other members of the Mesoloft team who were integral to making her end-of-life wish come true.
 (And people like me; a writer living hundreds of miles away.)

-Here’s what I learned about Becky during a lengthy and emotional phone conversation with Gerry Spraitzar, Becky’s husband of 27 years.
+Here’s what I learned about Becky during a lengthy and emotional phone conversation with Gerry Spraitzar, Becky’s husband.

 Becky had always been quite clear: when the time came, her body was to be cremated.
 But she wasn’t comfortable with the idea of her ashes being kept at home, and she didn’t want them to be interred in a cemetery.
 For weeks she looked into options.